 Try not to say anything such as “jump in” you don’t want your elderly loved one with Alzheimer’s to take what you said seriously and actually jump.

-Although Alzheimer’s disease can be and seem very scary it is definitely not the end of the world for your aging parent .
-We are all at some point in time going to have challenges such as this some more than others , but when it comes to elderly care, aging partners and seniors who have Alzheimer’s it is always best to keep yourself positive.
+Although Alzheimer’s disease can be and seem very scary it is definitely not the end of the world for your aging parent.
+At some point in time, we are all going to have challenges such as this, some more than others, but when it comes to elderly home care, aging partners, and seniors who have Alzheimer’s, it is always best to keep yourself positive.